spettersson/splunk4patientprivacy/data_onboarding_guide.md

 * Work Information – Role, department, care provider assignment, employment status.
 * Personal Details – Name, address, family info, government-issued ID.
 ### **Authentication Data**
-Provides information about user authentications to identify suspicious access patterns.
+Provides information about the who, how, and when related to user authentications to identify suspicious access patterns.

 ### **Considerations on Log Quality**
 ⚠️ **Important:** The reality is that the **quality of logs may differ** depending on the EHR application used.
 Some may provide almost all metadata needed,  while others may lack essential details.
 This variation can impact analytics and could possibly act as a show-stopper for certain use cases (the analytics can never be better than the data).